 What is Moyamoya Disease?

-The disease can affect both children and adults, but the clinical presentation often differs by age.
-Children commonly experience recurrent strokes, weakness of limbs, seizures, or developmental delays, while adults are more likely to present with brain hemorrhage, headaches, cognitive impairment, or sudden neurological deficits.
-Moyamoya disease may occur on its own (primary moyamoya) or in association with other medical conditions such as genetic or blood disorders (secondary moyamoya syndrome).
-Because the condition is progressive, early diagnosis and appropriate management are crucial to prevent permanent brain damage and to preserve long-term neurological function.
+Moyamoya disease may occur in association with other medical conditions such as genetic or blood disorders (secondary moyamoya syndrome).
+As the condition is progressive, early diagnosis and appropriate management are crucial to prevent permanent brain damage and to preserve long-term neurological function.

-Treatment for Moyamoya Disease?
+What is the Treatment for Moyamoya Disease?

 Surgical intervention is the most effective and definitive treatment for Moyamoya disease.
 The goal of surgery is to improve cerebral blood flow by creating new pathways for blood to reach oxygen-deprived areas of the brain.

-In this method, a healthy scalp artery is directly connected to a brain artery, allowing immediate restoration of blood flow.
-This technique is commonly used in adults and provides rapid improvement in cerebral circulation. - Indirect Bypass Surgery
+- Direct Bypass Surgery: In this method, a healthy scalp artery is directly connected to a brain artery, allowing immediate restoration of blood flow.
+This technique provides rapid improvement in cerebral circulation.
+The procedure is always combined with indirect revascularisation surgery described below.

-3. Post-Treatment and Long-Term Management
+Post-Treatment and Long-Term Management

 | Procedure Name | Moyamoya disease treatment |